kleene-project/docs/get-started/06_multi_container.md

 container.
 To enable private inter-container connectivity between containers they should be connected to the same network.

-While you don't have to be a network engineer (hooray!).
-The following simple rule (not immune to plenty of deviations) serves well for a start:
+While you don't have to be a network engineer the following simple rule (not immune to plenty of deviations) serves well for a start:

 > **Note**